sleicht/akb-to-ifinance-csv/README.md

-rabo-to-ifinance-csv
+akb-to-ifinance-csv (WIP)
 ====================

-Converter to convert the Rabobank CSV to a more IFinance friendly format.
+Converter to convert the AKB (Aargauer Kantonalbank) CSV to a more iFinance friendly format.